Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Introduction

 \section{Introduction}

-In the pursuit of quantum computing, the question of the ideal hardware platform is yet unanswered.
+In the pursuit of quantum computing, the question of the ideal hardware platform is still unanswered.
 Among the contestants, spin qubits in gate-defined quantum dots (QDs)~\cite{RevModPhys.95.025003} stand out with their unique promise of leveraging the sophisticated manufacturing capabilities of the semiconductor industry once a design based on scalable building blocks is devised~\cite{Vandersypen2017,Crawford2023,ArqueProposal}.
 This, combined with their small size of only a few tens of nanometers per QD, may allow for the fabrication of quantum computers with millions of qubits that can easily be mass-produced~\cite{Zwerver2022}.

-While the gate fidelities are approaching the threshold to quantum error correction~\cite{Xue2022,Mills2022,Noiri2022}, serious challenges are still to overcome on the road to spin-based quantum computing.
+While the gate fidelities are approaching the threshold to quantum error correction~\cite{Xue2022,Mills2022,Noiri2022}, serious challenges must still be overcome on the road to spin-based quantum computing.
 The most prominent are environmental electric noise~\cite{PhysRevB.100.165305,Connors2022}, cross-talk and residual exchange interaction within dense arrays of qubits~\cite{Huang2019,PhysRevB.104.045420,PhysRevB.105.085414,Heinz2023}, and the demanding space requirements of the voltage gates and control electronics~\cite{Vandersypen2017,Crawford2023,ArqueProposal}.